Droptop-Four/Rainmeter-Bluetooth-Plugin/README.md

 Those are the features I'd like to implement/have in a bluetooth plugin:

+- [x] Enable/Disable/Toggle Bluetooth adapter
 - [x] Scan & list Bluetooth devices
+- [x] Return the Bluetooth adapter status
 - [ ] Scan & list BluetoothLE devices
 - [ ] Display Device Battery
 - [ ] Connect to devices
 - [ ] Disconnect devices
-- [ ] Enable/Disable/Toggle Bluetooth adapter

 ## Contributing

-If you want to help you are encouraged to for the repo and do your changes, then open a pull request! **Any help is appreciated!**
+If you want to help you are encouraged to fork the repo and do your changes, then open a pull request! **Any help is appreciated!**

 If you want to suggest a feature or report a bug, please open an issue!